How AI is Changing the Dating and Networking Industry

 • Partnership success prediction

-By 2026, this will become everyday.
-Voice assistants, like the updated Alexa for Networking, will train dialogue: suggest tone, arguments.
+By 2026, this will become part of everyday life.
+Voice assistants like the updated Alexa for Networking will practice dialogue: suggest tone and arguments.
 Through camera or microphone, they'll detect if the interlocutor is bored and suggest a new topic.
 Compatibility prediction based on past chats gives 90% accuracy.
 Scheduling will automatically pick time and place from the calendar.
 Try it on simple meetings.
 You'll get used to it, and confidence will grow.
 But don't rely only on AI; sometimes it's better to improvise.

 AI Ethics